jialunpeng/pay-sdk-react/README.md

 ## Payssion

+Import payment components to use Payssion payment.
+After Payssion payment is completed, Payssion will redirect to the business-specified result page, and the redirect address is passed in when the business backend service calls the Payssion official payment order creation API.

 ### Method 1: PayButton
 Import the PayButton, click to open a third-party payment link and show a waiting overlay.
+After the user completes payment, Payssion will redirect to the business-specified result page.

 ```typescript
 import { PayButton, PaymentMethod } from 'pay-sdk-react';